cosmos/cosmos-sdk/x/accounts/defaults/lockup/README.md

     * When apply slash `notBondedLockedAmout` will be `lockedAmount` - `NewDelegatedLockedAmount` = `lockedAmount` - `(DelegatedLockedAmount - N)` = `lockedAmount` - `DelegatedLockedAmount` + N
 3. Case 3:  where originally `DelegatedLockedAmount` > `lockedAmount` when applying the slash amount still the `NewDelegatedLockedAmount` > `lockedAmount` then `notBondedLockedAmout` will be 0 applying slash or not

-In the 3 cases, case 1 and case 2 seen the `notBondedLockedAmout` decrease when not applying the slash, makes the `spendableAmount` higher.
+In cases 1 and 2, `notBondedLockedAmount` decreases when not applying the slash, resulting in a higher `spendableAmount`.

-Due to the nature of x/accounts, as other modules cannot assume certain account types exist so the handling of slashing event would have to be done internally inside x/accounts's accounts which in the case of lockup account would make the logic over complicated.
-As the above effects are only an edge case that affect a small number of users, so here we would accept the trade off for a simpler design.
-The same design intention is also present in the legacy vesting account.
+Due to the nature of x/accounts, as other modules cannot assume certain account types exist so the handling of slashing event must be done internally within x/accounts's accounts.
+For lockup accounts, this would make the logic overcomplicated.
+Since these effects are only an edge case that affect a small number of users, so here we would accept the trade off for a simpler design.
+This design decision aligns with the legacy vesting account implementation.

 ## Examples